qir-alliance/.github/workstreams/Adaptive_Profile_Workstream.md

   to globally declared LLVM functions that may be called as part of program execution.

-- Support for floating point data types: <br/>
+- Computations involving floating point data types: <br/>
   ... (constants are ok, but cannot be assigned to local variable)

+- Unbounded loops or recursions: <br/>
+  ... (program need to be know to terminate)

 - Dynamic qubit allocations and access: <br/>
   Within the Base Profile, all qubit uses refer directly to a unique qubit id